Aurora Criminal Law Information Center

 When you are facing criminal charges, you need to hire a lawyer who understands and appreciates how important it is to keep your record clean so you can get that job and have a future.
 Aurora criminal defense lawyer, James Dimeas, has the experience handling criminal cases throughout DuPage County, Kane County, Will County, and Kendall County that gives you the best chance of winning your case and keeping your record clean.
 Aurora criminal defense lawyer, James Dimeas, knows his way around all of the courthouses that handle Aurora criminal cases and is well-known and respected by judges and prosecutors throughout DuPage County, Kane County, Will County, and Kendall County.
 James Dimeas knows what he's doing and he will make sure that you win your case and preserve your record so that you can move on with your life.Hire an Award-Winning Criminal Defense Lawyer for Your Aurora Criminal Case

 Aurora criminal defense lawyer, James Dimeas, is a nationally-recognized, award-winning, criminal defense attorney with over-27 years of handling criminal cases in Aurora, Chicago, Cook County, DuPage County, Kane County, and Lake County.
 Attorney and Practice Magazine gave James Dimeas the "Top 10 Criminal Defense Attorney Award for Illinois."
 The National Academy of Criminal Defense Attorneys gave James Dimeas the "Top 10 Attorney Award for the State of Illinois."
-Recently, James Dimeas was named a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018 and 2019" by the American Society of Legal Advocates.
+Recently, James Dimeas was named a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018, 2019 and 2020" by the American Society of Legal Advocates.
 James Dimeas was named a "Best Criminal Defense Lawyer in Chicago" by Expertise, and a "Best DUI Attorney."
 James Dimeas was named a "Top 100 Criminal Defense Trial Lawyer" by the National Trial Lawyers.
 Aurora criminal defense lawyer, James Dimeas, is an AVVO rated criminal defense lawyer.
-James Dimeas is rated "Superb" by AVVO, the highest rating possible for any criminal defense lawyer in the nation.
-The American Institute of Criminal Law Attorneys have recognized James Dimeas as a "10 Best Attorney for Client Satisfaction."
+James Dimeas is rated "Superb", 10 out of 10, by AVVO, the highest rating possible for any criminal defense lawyer in the nation.
+The American Institute of Criminal Law Attorneys recognized James Dimeas as a "10 Best Attorney for Client Satisfaction."